Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 Tczew is a beautiful town on the Vistula River in the Eastern Pomerania province.

-The most popular reason to visit Tczew on a Gdansk day trip is to see the Ship Wreck Center for Conservation, which is part of the National Maritime Museum in Gdańsk.
+The most popular reason to visit Tczew on a Gdansk day trip is to see the Ship Wreck Center for Conservation, part of the National Maritime Museum in Gdańsk.

 Another popular site is the Vistula Museum.